Ostviertelgang/doko-Discord-Bot/readme.md

 API_URL=http://NAME_OF_YOUR_API_NGINX_CONTAINER/
 JACCARD_THRESHOLD=0.9 # or leave emtpy
 ```
-5. Use one of the docker-compose files in the repo or customize it to your needs.
-Here is an example:
+5. Use one of the docker-compose files in the repo or customize it to your needs or proceed below with building the container yourself or docker run from here.
+Here is an example docker-compose:
 ```bash
 version: '3.8'
 services: